roderickmackenzie/matlab_robot_buggy/WS1/worksheet.md

 >Figure 8.1:  An example of the PI desktop.
 </p>

-Section 9: Starting your robot buggy report
+Section 9: Getting ready to upload work
 -------------------------------------------
-The buggy building activity will be examined though both a short report and through the code you write during the activity.
-All your code should be submitted in a zip file as usual, and your report should be placed in the zip file as a pdf.
-Your report should contain:
-* A cover page, with your name, e-mail address and student ID.
-* One section for each worksheet you do.
-* Each section should contain the answers to each question posed during the work sheets.
-* Each diagram/figure should have a figure number and a caption.

-For today's session, your report should include the answer to question 1.1 along with the answers to the following questions:
+For each lab you will generate a zip file which will contain all your answers to the questions in the lab.
+There is a submission box for this on moodle.

 Take a picture of your group with the completed buggy (you can't take the photo if you are doing the virtual lab), save this ready to be uploaded in the zip file.
-Then answer the following questions in as few words as possible (I'm thinking closer to 10 words rather than  100), *save the answers as comments in the file worksheet_1.m*:
+Then answer the following questions in as few words as possible (I'm thinking closer to 10 words rather than  100), *save the answers as comments in the file lab_1.m*:

 >**Question 1.2:**  Describe in as few words as possible why we use a motor driver board.